 Today in the U.S. especially, many people think this is a toy brand.
 While Gescha Toys is reported to have been established in 1923, it is uncertain whether its name grew out of the copyright abbreviation or not, but if so, it was an ingenious idea.
 Conversely, tin toys (buses, cars etc.) until the 1940s marked "Gesch" are often attributed to "Gescha" when they may not have been made by the company, but simply marked "registered".

 With this in mind, it can carefully be said that Gescha had a long history of toy manufacturing similar in many ways to Schuco or Gama Toys.
 Most of its early products were tin wind-up toys that did a variety of creative things.

 One example was a wind-up bellhop that would push a large trunk along a flat surface.
 Another example was tin butterflies, but then again, these may simply have been from a variety of manufacturers marking "registered" on their toys.
 Thus the name Gescha seems somewhat of a mystery, and muddies the waters when ascertaining which toys were specifically Gescha.

-What's your 'Gescha' worth?
-Here are some recently sold items (USA):
+What's your Gescha worth in 2021?
+Here are some recently sold items.